 3. what exactly a compliant mileage log is.

 Some employees may not be accustomed to logging mileage, so there may be some initial push back.
 Or, perhaps they’re used to recording their mileage by hand, on paper.
-Explain that this outdated method of mileage tracking is just too time-consuming and that it almost always leads to mistakes and inaccuracies.
+Explain that this outdated method of mileage tracking is just too time-consuming.
+Additionally, it almost always leads to mistakes and inaccuracies.

 Discuss how mileage logs are one of the most important tools mobile workforce managers can use to fairly capture, reimburse and report on employees’ business driving.
 Also, when used effectively, mileage logs can offer a clear picture of personal and business usage that’s both accurate and defensible in the event of an audit.

 The bottom line is, it’s essential to automatically capture employee mileage in order to ensure fair reimbursements, maximize tax-free reimbursements and remain compliant with the IRS.